 At Braehead Community Garden, there are two webcams that stream live images.
 Both cameras have basic night vision, so you should see something 24 hours a day.

 The garden has a large orchard and a flock of hens that are allowed to roam free during the day.
 The eggs are sold to garden members to help pay for the upkeep of the flock.
-There are fifteen hens – can you spot them all on #chickencam?
+There are fourteen hens – can you spot them all on #chickencam?
 We’re always on the lookout for volunteers to help look after our orchard and our hens – email for more information.

 As part of our weather monitoring project, at Braehead Community Garden we have a second webcam, which shows more of the sky, along with a few local landmarks (info below):